 Dry pilling can lead to pills getting stuck in your cat's esophagus (the tube leading from the mouth to the stomach).
 While dry pills are likely to get stuck, capsules are even more dangerous for cats.
 The smooth, gelatinous surface tends to cause capsules to lodge in the esophagus.
 Veterinarian Dr. Melissa Van Vechten tells a story of a cat who had several days' worth of capsules lodged together in his esophagus, almost totally blocking it.

-A 2001 study presented in a veterinary journal stated that "After 5 minutes 84% of capsules and 64% of tablets are still sitting in the esophagus."
+A 2001 study presented in a veterinary journal stated that "After 5 minutes 84 percent of capsules and 64 percent of tablets are still sitting in the esophagus."
 The study also brought out the specter of esophagitis, which can be caused by the irritation of pills and capsules remaining in the esophagus for long periods of time.

 How to Give Your Cat Liquid to Avoid Dangerous Dry Pilling